NiordFresh/Edgeify/README.md

 # Edgeify
-Edgeify — remove Microsoft Edge or keep it with minimized telemetry for a cleaner, more private Windows.
+Edgeify removes Microsoft Edge or keeps it with minimized telemetry for a cleaner, more private Windows.